springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

     #
     #this function could be more elaborate if there were different
     #possible transitions that could happen.
 However, for this model,
-    #the 'I' nodes aren't changing status, and the 'S' ones are changing to 'I'
+    #the 'I' nodes aren't changing status, and the 'S' ones are changing to
-    #So if we're in this function, the node must be 'S' and becoming 'I'
+    #'I'.
+So if we're in this function, the node must be 'S' and becoming 'I'
     #
     return 'I'